Elevator emoji

 We were in the office throwing out campaign ideas, and the subject of World Emoji Day came up.

-(17 July if you’re interested.)
+(17th of July if you’re interested.)

-‘Oh, we should submit a proposal for a lift emoji’, I said.
+“Oh, we should submit a proposal for a lift emoji,'” I said.

 At this point I had no idea who you had to contact to submit an emoji, how long it would take, whether you had to pay – anything.

-‘That’s a great idea!’ said the team.
+“That’s a great idea!” said the team.
 So I toddled off to see my boss, the Sales and Marketing Director, to see what he thought.

-‘That’s a great idea!’
-He said.
 Looks like I had a new task to add to my already at-capacity to-do list.

 So, I did some research and found out where you had to submit an emoji idea– an organisation called Unicode.
 I’ll explain who they are and what they do a little later.